United States Regiments & Batteries > New York > 156th New York Infantry Regiment

 “The Mountain Legion”

-The 156th New York Infantry Regiment lost 4 officers and 56 enlisted men killed or mortally wounded and 3 officers and 164 enlisted men to disease during the Civil War.
+The 156th New York Infantry Regiment lost 4 officers and 56 enlisted men killed or mortally wounded during the Civil War.
+Three officers and 164 enlisted men were lost to disease, 17 of whom where in Confederate captivity at the time.

 1862